 - 66. There is parking for 3 cars near the powerhouse and a stone path that leads to the reach downstream of the project that is used by anglers, boaters, and sightseers. - 67.
+In addition, the Middlesex Planning Commission is in a process to explore ways to improve walkability of the Middlesex Village.
+One option being considered is a concept to create an overlook and a walking path near the north side of the river. - 68.
 The proposed drawdown of the impoundment as part of the dam repair and project operations may affect the ability of boaters to use the takeout upstream of the project.